MarsGotBars/GTFO-HERO/README.md

 - Added some default stuff (not everything) like a welcome screen.
   - should add an option (localstorage variable) that disables the welcome screen.
+  - [ ] Done

 - Welcome screen is still W.I.P. and will eventually have audio.
-  - With audio on page-visit it might be handy to have an audio slider on first visit.
+  - With audio on page-visit it might be handy to have an audio slider on first visit or an audio slider in a corner that is visible at all times.
+  - [ ] Done

 - contains a lot of animation work in CSS3, this is still W.I.P. as well.